The International Certificate of Competence (ICC) is a test of competence and provides the student with an internationally recognised qualification.

 As many countries now require visiting yachtsmen to hold formal qualifications, the ICC provides documentary assurance from one government to another that the holder meets an agreed level of competence.
 The ICC is a test of competence, it is not a qualification.

-If you have attended an RYA practical training course, presenting your certificate with your ICC application form may be sufficient, or you can take the one day exam from our bases in Vounaki, Greece or Port Solent, UK.
+If you have attended an RYA practical training course, presenting your certificate with your ICC application form may be sufficient, or you can take the one day exam from our base in Port Solent, UK.

 This certificate can only be obtained by UK residents and proof of your residential address will be required.
 The one-day exam will test you on basic boat handling, mooring skills and your knowledge of yacht preparation and rules of the road.